PascalBod/lm-vm/README.md

 The virtual machine uses VirtualBox, and runs Linux Mint, a Linux distribution based on Ubuntu.

-This short guide describes how I create it.
+This short guide describes how I create the virtual machine.

 <a name="prerequisites"></a>
 # Prerequisites